-Doctors offices or other places that are filled with people often cause people to feel agitated, me included.
+Doctors’ offices or other places that are filled with people often cause people to feel agitated, me included.

-For some kids, drawing, and coloring for that matter could bring out feelings of perfectionism which would be stressful.
+For some kids, drawing, painting, and even coloring for that matter could bring out feelings of perfectionism which would be stressful.

 Believe it or not, there are some really crappy colored pencils out there.

 Prismacolor Premier Colored Pencils, Soft Core, 72 PackAdult Coloring Book: Stress Relieving Animal DesignsGood Vibes Coloring Book (Coloring is Fun) (Design Originals): 30 Beginner-Friendly Relaxing & Creative Art Activities on High-Quality Extra-Thick Perforated Paper that Resists Bleed Through

-#4 Journaling to slow it down
+#4 Try journaling to slow it down

 Diaries and journals with prompts to get you going are wonderful ways to get their thoughts out of their head.
 Even a plain old notebook will do.
 There is no wrong way.